United States Olympic trials (track and field): History

-Prior to 1908, the United States Olympic team was selected.
+Prior to 1908, members of the United States Olympic team were selected without trials.
 The 1908 and 1912 teams were selected based on regional trials, though the Eastern trials were favored.
-There were no Olympic trials in 1916 due to World War I, nor 1940 and 1944 due to World War II, though Olympic marathon team members were named in 1940.
-The men's trials in 1968 were held at high elevation in northern California at Echo Summit, south of Lake Tahoe.
+There were no Olympic trials in 1916 due to World War I, nor in 1940 and 1944 due to World War II, though Olympic marathon team members were named in 1940.
+The men's trials in 1968 were held at high elevation in northern California at Echo Summit, south of Lake Tahoe; the venue was chosen to replicate the conditions found in Mexico City, site of that year's Olympics and situated more than 7,000 feet above sea level.

 Until 1972 the women's Olympic trials were held separately.
 Also until 1972, the men's Olympic trials conducted semi-final trials earlier in the season.
 Some events, including the Marathon and Racewalk frequently have separate Olympic trials.
 The 1980 Olympic team was named but did not participate due to the 1980 Olympic Boycott in protest of the Soviet invasion of Afghanistan declared by President Jimmy Carter.

 2020 Olympic trials held 2021

 United States Olympic & Paralympic Committee (USOPC), and the TrackTown USA Local Organizing Committee announced the release of the updated competition schedule for the 2020 U.S. Olympic Team trials – Track and Field, that will take place June 18-27, 2021, at Hayward Field in Eugene, Oregon.